Module 2: Setting up VPC

 - Positive Skill on Resume – Hiring managers are more likely to hire IT professionals who have a wide range of training and certifications than those candidates who don’t.
 The first impression interviewers or hiring managers get of a candidate is via his or her resume.

 - Better Job Opportunities – IT professionals with AWS and VPC knowledge have better opportunities in the workforce than their counterparts who don’t.
 Amazon’s cloud computing services are being utilized by more and more organizations, which means that there is more opportunity for employees who have that skillset.

 - Higher Salaries – Learning VPC basics is a stepping-stone toward earning AWS certifications which garner higher salaries for employees, as they are in demand.

-If you are interested in learning the basics of Amazon VPC and how to set up your own VPC and subsets, the VPC Fundamentals training class is a must.
+If you are interested in learning the basics of Amazon VPC and how to set up your own VPC and subsets, this VPC training is a must.
 Signing up for this training is simple, just click the Register button at the top right of this screen to get started.